siberoloji/siberoloji.github.io/content/en/docs/osint/250-2024-10-17-scraping-dark-web-sites-for-osint-purposes-techniques-tools-and-considerations.md

 ---

 The **dark web** is often associated with illegal activities, but it is also a valuable resource for **Open Source Intelligence (OSINT)** professionals.
 It contains a wealth of information that can assist in tracking criminal activity, gathering cyber threat intelligence, and conducting investigations for law enforcement, cybersecurity firms, and researchers.
 However, due to its hidden nature and technical challenges, **scraping dark web sites** for OSINT requires specialized knowledge and tools.
-In this blog post, we will explore the methods and tools used for scraping dark web sites for OSINT purposes, as well as the legal and ethical considerations.
+In this article, we will explore the methods and tools used for scraping dark web sites for OSINT purposes, as well as the legal and ethical considerations.
 The topics we’ll cover include:

 * What is the Dark Web?